Toronto Necropolis

 Toronto Necropolis is a non-denominational cemetery in Toronto, Ontario, Canada.
-It is located on the west side of the Don River valley, to the north of Riverdale Farm in the Cabbagetown neighbourhood.
+It is located on the west side of the Don River valley, to the north of Riverdale Farm in the Cabbagetown neighbourhood and adjacent to St. James Cemetery.

 The cemetery was opened during the 1850s to replace the Strangers' Burying Ground, which had been established in 1826 and closed in 1855.
 It is part of the non-profit Mount Pleasant Group of Cemeteries, which also includes Mount Pleasant Cemetery and York Cemetery in Toronto, among others.